 Shingles is a viral outbreak caused by the varicella zoster virus.
 Ninety percent of the adults are at risk of developing it.
 One million Americans each year experience a shingles outbreak, and this virus will affect 35% of people in the U.S. at some point in their lifetime.

-It’s characterized by nerve pain, itching, fever and fluid-filled blisters.
+It’s characterized by nerve pain, itching, fever, and fluid-filled blisters.
 A weakened immune system can increase the risk of shingles occurring, and can also make its symptoms worse.
-Shingles is caused by the same virus that causes chickenpox, (herpes zoster).
-This is a virus from the same family that causes cold sores (herpes simplex virus).
+Shingles is caused by the same virus that causes chickenpox, (herpes zoster) and the virus is from the same family that causes cold sores (herpes simplex virus).
 This virus occurs in approximately 10% of people who previously had chickenpox.
 It can remain in one area of the body (localized zoster) or it can be spread (disseminated zoster).
 Everyone has different dermatomes, or bands, of spinal nerves throughout the body, so the virus can occur in only one band, or multiple bands.

-Once you have the chicken pox, it’s a virus that remains dormant in your body.
-This causes no issues.
-However, some people have had the virus reactivated, especially at times of weakened immune function and this is when a shingles outbreak can occur.
-If you’ve had the chickenpox, you are still carrying a dormant form of the virus that causes the outbreak.
+Once you have the chickenpox, the virus remains dormant in your body.
+As long as it remains dormant, it causes no issues.
+However, some people have had the virus reactivated, usually during times of weakened immune function, and this is when a shingles outbreak can occur.
 This just reinforces the importance of making sure that your immune system is strong and healthy, because it’s your immune system that prevents these debilitating, painful outbreaks.

 In most cases, shingles will only affect one small area or stay on one side of the body.